jdewinne/slack-channel-created/README.md

 1. Go to `https://api.slack.com/apps` and create a new App with name `Channel Created notifier` for your workspace.
 1. Run `docker build -t jdewinne/slack-channel-created:0.0.1 .`
 1. Run `docker run -p 3000:3000 -e SLACK_SIGNING_SECRET=yoursecret -e SLACK_BOT_TOKEN=yourtoken -e PORT=3000 -e SLACK_CHANNEL_ID=TheFomoChannelId jdewinne/slack-channel-created:0.0.1`
+1. Use something like `ngrok` to expose your dev environment to the public and accessible by Slack API.

 Env variables
 =============